Skip to content

 Rocky validates the DAG at rocky validate time, catching problems before any SQL is executed.

-Circular dependencies are detected and reported with the full cycle path:
+Circular dependencies are detected and reported as the set of models involved in the cycle:

 model_a.toml